Life after death: A guide to donating your organs in Singapore once you die

 Death

-A person’s organs, tissue or whole body will be recovered for donation only after the person is certified brain-dead (all brain function, including the brain stem’s, has irreversibly ceased) or circulatory death (the heart has irreversibly stopped beating).
+A person’s organs, tissue or whole body will be recovered for donation only after the person is certified brain-dead (all brain function, including the brain stem’s, has irreversibly ceased), or after circulatory death (the heart has irreversibly stopped beating).

-A transplant coordinator checks if the deceased is listed as a donor and, if so, briefs the family about the process that would follow.
+A transplant coordinator checks if the person is listed as a donor and, if so, briefs the family about the process that would follow.

 Assessments are done to determine if the body or parts are suitable for donation.